package b0

 Activity marks are just identifiers used for UI purposes to watermark the activity – notably build operations – occuring in the memo.

-but operations performed on m
+mark m mark is m but operations performed on m are marked by mark.

 Feedback